How to Transition a Certificate to a License

 Out-of-state educators who hold an Ohio professional license and are currently employed under their standard, out-of-state teaching license(s) may transition with the professional development they completed to renew their out-of-state license(s).
 Educators must meet Ohio's renewal coursework requirements if the state in which are licensed does not require completion of coursework or professional development for renewal.
 The following documents are required with the online renewal application:

-Note that educators with associate or professional Ohio licenses or certificates that have lapsed for at least one year may apply for a reinstatement license at the request of an employing Ohio school district.
-This one-year license allows educators to complete renewal requirements while working in an Ohio school or district.
-The educator will be properly certified in the reinstatement licensure area while completing requirements to renew their expired associate or professional license (or to transition an expired four-year provisional or eight-year professional certificate).
+Note that educators with associate or professional Ohio licenses or certificates that have expired may be eligible for a reinstatement license.
+Educators may work under a reinstatement license in an Ohio school or district while completing renewal requirements.
+Educators will be properly certified in the reinstatement licensure area while completing requirements to renew their expired associate or professional license (or to transition an expired four-year provisional or eight-year professional certificate to a professional license).
 Please note that an applicant may only request a reinstatement license for the same subject(s) and grade level(s) as their expired associate or professional license.
-This license is nonrenewable.
+Reinstatement licenses are nonrenewable.

 Instructions for Submitting Official Transcripts